MEDIABLOCKAI/docs/tutorials/deploying-smart-contract-on-fusenet.md

 ---
-description: Steps on deploying a smart contract on CMNnet through Remix.
+description: Steps on deploying a smart contract on MBCnet through Remix.
 ---

-# Deploying smart contract on CMNnet
+# Deploying smart contract on MBCnet

-CMN Blockchain is an EVM compatible network, every tool for Ethereum can be used for the CMN Blockchain network too.
+MBC Blockchain is an EVM compatible network, every tool for Ethereum can be used for the MBC Blockchain network too.

 Remix is a powerful, open source tool that helps you write Solidity contracts straight from the browser.
 Written in JavaScript, Remix supports both usage in the browser and locally.